yavuzkaraca/Arc-Task-Creator/README.md

 **Yavuz Karaca** — University of Tübingen

-Special thanks to **Prof. Dr. Martin V. Butz**, **Dr. Michael Bannert**, and **Prof. Dr. Andreas Bartels**
-for their constructive feedback and ideas during puzzle development, and for designing the experimental paradigm in which these tasks are used.
+Special thanks to **Prof. Dr. Martin V. Butz**, **Dr. Michael Bannert**, and **Prof. Dr. Andreas Bartels** for designing the experimental paradigm in which these tasks are used, but also for their constructive feedback and ideas during the development.